 - Students will be assessed by faculty on the basis of their total performance within the context of curriculum and course objectives.
 Such an assessment will take into consideration knowledge, skills and behaviors deemed essential for a career

 - The Larner College of Medicine, in accordance with Liaison Committee on Medical Education (LCME) Standards, requires providers from any discipline who provide sensitive health or mental health service to students not be involved in the assessment

 of student academic performance or the decisions regarding their advancement and/or graduation.

 - Student performance is assessed in coursework and globally.

-- Clerkship and Advanced Integration courses: Student performance will be graded as honors, pass, or fail; some courses are graded as pass or fail.
+- Clerkship and Advanced Integration Level courses: During the clerkship level student performance will be graded as Pass or Fail.
+At the Advanced Integration level, some courses are graded as Pass, Fail, or Honors; others are graded as Pass or Fail.
 Clerkship students will receive formative narrative feedback at mid-rotation and summative narrative assessment at the end of the rotation.
-The summative narrative assessment is included in the Medical Student Performance Evaluation (See 2.5, below).
+The summative narrative assessment is included in the MSPE.
+(Refer to 2.5 below).